 So, can I put a quote on my T-shirt?

-There are exeptions (which we will discuss later), but generally speaking people have the copyright of words they put down on writing.
+There are exceptions (which we will discuss later), but generally speaking, people have the copyright of words they put down on writing.
 This rule does not apply to the things we say, though.
 Ideas cannot be copyrighted, which means that if you don’t want to be quoted, then don’t say anything.

 As a general rule, always, ALWAYS credit the author properly and you’ll avoid most trouble.
 But to be on the safe side, I would stick to the following rules: